Ask Krrish Contact Us

 if (oldCase.Status == 'Closed' && newCase.Status == 'Open') {

-newCase.addError('Cannot re-open a Closed case directly.
-Create a new case or use the "Clone Case" action.');
+newCase.addError('Cannot re-open a Closed case.
+Create a new case instead.');

 }